emibcn/covid/CONTRIBUTING.md

 ## Tools

-Before you begin contributing, you should install the package.json your machine:
+Before you begin contributing, you should install the dependencies described in `app/package.json`:

 ```sh
 git clone git@github.com:[YOUR USER HERE]/covid.git